Client: Vision3 and Conservation International

 Completion date: 2019

-The “Jellyfish” is an original sculptural theater designed and created to be the physical setting for the immersive VR experience, ‘Drop in the Ocean.’
+The “Jellyfish” is an original sculptural theater designed and created to be the physical setting for an immersive Virtual Reality experience, ‘Drop in the Ocean.’
 As you approach, the whole piece is delightful and impactful, and it creates a cohesive experience for the user through layers of immersion, from entering the jellyfish to the virtual world of the ocean.
 A spongy floor in the arena adds to users’ virtual underwater journey.
 The 16’-tall installation is made up of 1200 linear feet of aluminum tubing, covered with 2400 square feet of fabric, stretched onto the armature and illuminated from within with LEDs.

 During the design process, Thinc Design explored the spectrum of naturalism to abstraction for the jellyfish form: too far in one direction and it wouldn’t read like a jellyfish, too far in the other and its anatomy would prohibit the use of the VR.
 In the end, Thinc created a real synergy between the form and the technical requirements of the VR infrastructure.
 The jellyfish form could twist and contort to create paths and back of house spaces that felt organic and intentional.
 This was the real challenge: creating an exuberant form to tell a story in its own right, and simultaneously be a venue for other stories to be told.